-We live in the digital age.
-A “smart home” or voice assistant has seemed fantastic lately, but has already become part of everyday life.
+We live in a digital age.
+A “smart home” or voice assistant has seemed fantastic lately but has already become part of everyday life.
 Technology moves forward every day.
 What awaits us tomorrow?

 5 Startup trends in 2020

 Perhaps, all entrepreneurs who want to open a technology business start by reading the book “Startup” by Guy Kawasaki.
 Guy is the legendary manager, Apple evangelist, and the man who unwound the Mac.
-In the book, Kawasaki described how to launch and present a startup, how to choose positioning and write a business plan.
+In the book, Kawasaki described how to launch and present a startup, how to choose to position and write a business plan.
 But how to decide on a niche?
-In this article we chose 5 the most progressive trends in 2019, based on Gartner Technology Hype Cycle.
+In this article, we chose 5 the most progressive trends in 2019, based on Gartner Technology Hype Cycle.

 In 1997, the Deep Blue supercomputer played two matches with Garry Kasparov.
 The first match was won by a chess player, and the second - already wins supercomputer.
 And if Deep Blue was based on quantum technologies, then he would beat the man right away.
 The fact is that a regular computer works on the “bits” system: it knows only zeros and ones and makes calculations by brute force.
 In quantum computing, “qubits” are used — quantum bits that can have values not only 0 or 1, but their combinations are also called the superposition phenomenon.